BigTimeStats/beach-volleyball/README.md

 The winning team is denoted by "w_" and the losing team is denoted by "l_".

-The player names have been sorted alphabetically for a winning or losing team.
+The player names have been sorted alphabetically within each row between player1 and player2.
 This means that "Nick Lucena" should always appear in "w_player1" and "Phil Dalhausser" should appear in "w_player2", regardless of the data source order.
+This allows easier matching downstream.

 Age is represented in years and is calculated as: (event date - birthdate) / 365.25, rounded to 7 decimals.